szeestraten/szeestraten.github.io/_posts/2018-03-31-upgrading-juju.md

 To be fair to the Juju team, our production model has a decent amount of different charms and therefore a decent amount of Juju agents ([we are talking about OpenStack after all](https://checknotes.files.wordpress.com/2016/01/openstack-logical-arch-folsom.png?w=1280)).

 Now you might rightfully ask, _Sandor, why on earth didn't you just upgrade the model right away as described in step 3?_
-Well, I simply became a bit wary of proceeding without any easy way to rollback after running into all the previous bugs.
+Well, I simply became a bit wary of proceeding without any easy way to rollback after running into all the previous bugs where things got stuck.

 ## Lessons learned